-Summer Fun With Ice Chalk Recipe
+Easy Homemade Ice Chalk Recipe

 Summer can get pretty long!
 Especially those first few weeks when the kids are just out of school and we haven’t settled into a summer routine.
 I like to keep them busy with new activities that they can learn from and enjoy.

-To Make Ice Chalk
+How to Make Ice Chalk